A Good Girl's Guide to Murder: Adaptation

 In September 2022 it was revealed that BBC Three had commissioned a television adaptation from Moon-age Pictures, penned by Poppy Cogan.
 In June 2023 the author, Jackson, revealed that production of the television series had started, and announced that Emma Myers and Zain Iqbal were cast as the respective lead roles of Pip and Ravi.
 In March 2024 she shared a small clip of the show with a July 2024 release date.
-This adaption was released on Netflix in the U.S. and the majority of other territories except the UK, Ireland, Germany, Australia, and New Zealand, on August 1, 2024.
+This adaptation was released on Netflix in the U.S. and the majority of other territories except the UK, Ireland, Germany, Australia, and New Zealand, on August 1, 2024.